snubwoody/wakunguma.com/src/pages/blog/coroutines.md

 Coroutines were actually added to the languages before futures and were intended for async I/O (check).

->How do futures created with async/await support suspension?
+> How do futures created with async/await support suspension?
 Essentially while you're waiting for some sub-future to complete, how does the future created by the async/await syntax return back up the stack and support coming back and continuing to execute?

+The difference is that coroutines are a language feature...

 One of the main concerns was how to have futures pause and continue execution, which is exactly what coroutines are for.
 But currently futures are implemented in a work stealing function, instead of futures being suspended and resumed, a future basically steals the CPU from another future and it continues like that until everything has been completed (or indefinitely).